openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    ```

 #### Step 3: Request an access controlled Model from the Model Developer
-This example uses scp to share data between the ovsa_runtime and ovsa_dev Guest VMs on the same Host Machine.
+This example uses `scp` to share data between the `ovsa_runtime` and `ovsa_dev` Guest VMs on the same Host Machine.

 1. Communicate your need for a model to the Model Developer.
-The Developer will ask you to provide the certificate from your key store and other information.
-This example uses the length of time the model needs to be available.
+The Developer will ask you to provide the certificate from your key store and other informations.
+Below example uses the length of time, which the model needs to be available.
 2. The model user's certificate needs to be provided to the Developer:
    ```sh
    cd $OVSA_RUNTIME_ARTEFACTS